Introduction

 IDM Policy

-Forcepoint ONE Platform's IDM Policy page allows Administrators to apply global IDM policies to their users across Forcepoint ONE applications contextually based on a number of variables, such as users/groups, device, and schedule (time and day of Week).
+Forcepoint Data Security Cloud's IDM Policy page allows Administrators to apply global IDM policies to their users across Forcepoint applications contextually based on a number of variables, such as users/groups, device, and schedule (time and day of Week).